giuseppeiacono/OCP-Java-SE-8/assertions_and_exceptions/README.md

 The only difference between them is that the __simple__ assertion consists of a boolean expression followed by a primitive or object that could be converted into a String.
 It is added to the stack trace.
 Look at this [example](/src/assertion/Assertion.java).

-> **EXAM trick** \
-> Any question about assertions that refers to "expression" without specify if it is a boolean test or the value to print in the stack trace,
-> ALWAYS assume that it is a boolean expression

 ### How to enable and disable assertions

 > WARNINNG : Assertions are DISABLED by default at runtime!!!